qwc-services/qwc-registration-gui/README.md

 Set the `ADMIN_RECIPIENTS` environment variable to a comma separated list of admin users who should be notified of new registration requests (default: `None`).

-[Flask-Mail](https://pythonhosted.org/Flask-Mail/) is used for sending mails like user notifications.
+[Flask-Mail](https://pythonhosted.org/Flask-Mail/) is used for sending mails like admin notifications.
 These are the available options:
 * `MAIL_SERVER`: default ‘localhost’
 * `MAIL_PORT`: default 25
 * `MAIL_USE_TLS`: default False